limefrogyank/MediaCaptureNokiaEffects/README.md

 There are two ways to use this:

-1. You can pass custom strings that represent Filters to the IPropertySet interface that must be added to the AddEffectAsync method.
+1. You can pass a List<IImageProvider> using the IPropertySet interface with the key "IImageProviders".

-2. You can ignore the IPropertySet interface and manually add Filters within the C++ component.
+2. You can ignore the IPropertySet interface and manually add an effect pipeline within the C++ component.

 Using IPropertySet (Method 1)

-1. The first KeyValuePair to be passed to IPropertySet is "filterList" with a List<string> that contains the exact names of all of the Filters you want to use in the order you wish to use them.
-2. Add another KeyValuePair for each Filter you added in the first step.
-This time you will use the filter name as the key and the object will be a simple string that is either empty or contains manual parameters for the Filter.
-Enums MUST be entered as ints.

-Currently, ONLY LomoFilter is setup to operate this way (and SolarizeFilter partially).
-The other filters need to be added in to the C++ component under the GetFilter function in ImagingEffect.cpp.
-You can use the LomoFilter section as a template for the rest.
+- You can add any number of effects to the List of IImageProviders.
+The first effect in the list will have it's source property associated with a BitmapImageSource containing the raw video frames being captured.
+The last effect in the list will be rendered to a BitmapImage to output.
+Except for the first effect, all effects in the list MUST already be connected... i.e. their source properties must have a reference to the preceeding effect.

 Adding Filters manually to the C++ project (Method 2)

-1. Leave the current IPropertySet alone and add Filters to the ApplyImagingFilters function in much the same way you would do in a normal project.
+- Leave the current IPropertySet alone and add Filters to the ApplyImagingFilters function in much the same way you would do in a normal project.
 You can remove or comment out the section that parses the filter parameters from IPropertySet.